doncaruana/SmartThingsPublic-Me/DeviceTypes/Strips/readme.md

 The tamper event time can be cleared by just tapping on the time itself.
 Tamper events are reported so they can be seen historyically in the GUI.

-If you need to do a manual wakeup to sync preferences, you need to toggle the setting "Alow Manual Wakeup" in preferences.
-Otherwise, it will just send a tamper.